Death of Sania Khan: Legacy

-On July 24, 2022, a candlelight vigil was held in Khan's honor in at the Chattanooga School for the Arts & Sciences.
+On July 24, 2022, a candlelight vigil was held in Khan's honor at the Chattanooga School for the Arts & Sciences.
 Friends of Khan, Cora-Leigh O'Neal and James Cummins, started a scholarship fund in her honor as The Sania Khan Memorial Scholarship Fund for female students with a GPA of at least 3.5 graduating from the Chattanooga School for Arts & Sciences and who intend to pursue a degree in fine arts at the University of Tennessee-Chattanooga.

 Khan's death sparked an international conversation amongst South Asian social media communities regarding gender-based domestic violence within family and culture.
 Pakistani actresses Ayesha Omar and Dur-e-Fishan Saleem were some of the notable mourners.
 Many South Asian women used the conversation to share their own stories with domestic violence and cultural shame.
 Others used the tragedy to offer insight into the dynamics of shame and divorce in South Asian culture while offering resources for victims.

 On October 3, 2022, Khan's family filed a wrongful death lawsuit against her daughter's apartment building, alleging that the building allowed Ahmad into the apartment despite him being banned for being a known serious threat.

+The case was the subject of Episode 2 of the documentary series TikTok: Murder Gone Viral.